modolabs/Kurogo-Mobile-Web/doc/Guide/modules.rst

   * SITE_DIR/app/modules/example/SiteExampleWebModule.php
   * app/modules/example/ExampleModule.php

-* *initialize* - This method is executed during the instantiation phase.
-It allows modules to perform initial configuration and setup before use
 * *initializeForPage* - This method is called when viewing a page.
 It represents the main logic branch.